DataDog/documentation/content/en/tracing/trace_retention_and_ingestion/_index.md

 Ingestion Controls affect what traces are sent by your applications to Datadog.
 Stats and metrics are always calculated based on all traces, and are not impacted by ingestion controls.

 Many instrumented services will send 100% of their traces to Datadog by default.
 The Datadog Agent will not drop or sample any spans by default at volumes of up to 50 traces per second.
 High-volume services or services that experience intermittent traffic are likelier to not send 100% of spans by default.
-This 50 traces per second default ingestion is based on our intelligent retention and will keep diverse traces by default.
+This 50-traces-per-second default ingestion is based on Intelligent Retention and will keep diverse traces by default.

-For the best experience, we recommend you set services to send 100% of their traces so all traces can be used for live search and analytics.
+For the best experience, set services to send 100% of their traces so that all traces can be used for live search and analytics.

 {{< img src="tracing/trace_indexing_and_ingestion/IngestionControls.png" style="width:100%;" alt="Retention Filters" >}}